Billtrust’s Generation Z And Digital Payments Study

 With the cryptocurrency market being heavily saturated by younger generations, one would expect them to be open to receiving Bitcoin and other cryptocurrencies as a form of payment.
 However, the majority of Gen Zers (66%) reported that they would not be open to this.

 One might attribute this in part to the fact that many view cryptocurrency as a speculative investment, as well as the current state of the markets, where most cryptocurrencies have seen a significant drop in value over the last year.
-It could also be tied to the fact that Gen Z values security and stability—the later which the crypto markets have not displayed recently.
+It could also be tied to the fact that Gen Z values security and stability — the latter which the crypto markets have not displayed recently.

 Gen Z has grown up with unprecedented access to technology and innovation; access that has shaped their expectations on the products and services they interact with.
 However, while this generation clearly values things like convenience and speed, they aren’t necessarily willing to compromise more practical matters such as security and transparency.
 As companies continue to innovate in the payments space, they would do well to take this enormously influential generation’s values and behaviors into consideration.
 Doing so now, will pay dividends in the future.